thamaraiselvam/MEAN-Stack-Cheat-Sheet/README.md

 ### File Structure

-You can see that your angular application has dozens of files and folders. lets see what is purpose of them.
+You can see that your angular application has dozens of files and folders. let's see what is the purpose of them.

 - e2e